This Is The End: The Myth Of A Return To Normal

 One victim of this shift in the zeitgeist will be the Republican Party, which risks losing control of the White House and possibly the Senate as well.
 Washington's current corporate-friendly regulatory policy may next year be reverting to the more heavy-handed Obama-era status quo ante.
 Whatever one thinks of the relative merits of these two approaches, this will surely be an unwelcome development for many companies.

-The talking heads’ tale of a return to normal is predicated on the idea that a shock as devastating as COVID-19 will have no permanent implications for the global economic order or the political climate.
+The talking heads' tale of a return to normal is predicated on the idea that a shock as devastating as COVID-19 will have no permanent implications for the global economic order or the political climate.
 All that is required is to get through the next few months, ideally with the help of some temporary fiscal stimulus.
-Sure a few companies may go bankrupt but so what?
+Sure a few companies may go bankrupt, but so what?
 Others will readily take their places.
-By the end of the year, the S&P 500 will be making new highs and we’ll be wondering what all the fuss was about.
+By the end of the year, the S&P 500 will be making new highs, and we'll be wondering what all the fuss was about.

 This is little more than wishful thinking, in my strong opinion.
 What we are actually witnessing is a major turning point for financial markets and the world economy.
 This is the end not only of the 'fifth wave' of an eleven-year bull market and an unprecedented US expansion, but also of the 'Chinese century', the global growth story, and the retreat of the state.
 It may not quite be the end of "everything that stands" or of all "our elaborate plans."
 But it is certainly the end of much of what we have gotten used to taking for granted.